LIMITED LIABILITY COMPANIES

-A limited liability company (abbreviated as LLC) is a recently-developed business entity that is designed to combine some of the best aspects of a corporate business entity with other forms of business entities.
-Because an LLC is considered a “creature of statute” – that is, because this business form does not exist if there are not state statutes authorizing the same – it must be formed in strict compliance with the authorizing statutes.
+A limited liability company (abbreviated as LLC) is a recently developed business entity that is designed to combine some of the best aspects of a corporate business entity with other forms of business entities.
+Because an LLC is considered a “creature of statute” – that is, because this business form does not exist if there are no state statutes authorizing the same – it must be formed in strict compliance with the authorizing statutes.

 An LLC is a very popular business form that appeals to many entrepreneurs; however, it may not be the best choice for every situation.
-Speak with the Memphis LLC formation attorneys of Douglass & Runger, PLLC, Attorneys at Law, to learn more about LLCs and how they can assist you in achieving your business goals.
+Speak with the Memphis LLC formation attorneys of Douglass & Runger to learn more about LLCs and how they can assist you in achieving your business goals.

 Benefits And Drawbacks Of An LLC